 You’ll want to get on board quickly before the injury becomes chronic.

-I consulted with Edmond Cleeman, MD, about the specific causes of elbow pain while or after bench pressing.
+There are specific causes of elbow pain both while, or after, bench pressing.

 Dr. Cleeman explains five possible causes of your elbow pain as a result of doing bench presses.
 They are as follows:

 Though bench pressing is considered the king of chest exercises, it also stresses the triceps muscles.

 “I’ve seen many weightlifters with triceps tendinitis and occasionally they develop a bone spur at the insertion site,” says Dr. Cleeman.

 Tendons join muscles to bone, and this tendon juncture at the triceps to the elbow bone could be inflamed, causing pain there from bench pressing.

 He continues: “Lateral epicondylitis/medial epicondylitis (tennis or golfer’s elbow).
 Essentially inflammation of the tendons that allow for gripping, flexion and pronation of the wrist.”

 With this, the person will feel pain on the inside, or outside, of his or her elbow.

 Another source of elbow pain from bench pressing is ulnar nerve irritation.